0 Shares

 LMSs do not allow learners to interact with instructors

 Many decision-makers believe that LMS solutions do not boost learning experience and learner engagement by facilitating learner-instructor interactions.
 But the new-age LMS solutions enable organizations to integrate self-paced learning and instructor-led learning models.
-Also, they allow learners to interact with instructors and other learners through discussion forums, chatting solutions, query corners, and leaderboards.
+Also, they allow learners to interact with instructors and other learners through discussion forums, chat solutions, query corners, and leaderboards.

 LMSs complicate administrative tasks